iitmdinesh/image2text/README.md

 ## References
  * Some transformer encoder/decoder code was taken from nanoGPT repository (https://github.com/karpathy/nanoGPT)
  * Huggingface ecosystem (transformers, accelerate and peft libraries and of course the model hub)
+ * Momentum distillation (https://arxiv.org/abs/2107.07651).
+Why does this help?
+Intuition is this helps with choosing the right scale for learning rate (self-similarity that momentum distillation enforces essentially promotes slower updates)